-Welcome to St Bernardine's Catholic School, a dynamic co-educational primary school with 755 children from Prep to Year 6.
+Welcome to St Bernardine's Catholic School, a dynamic co-educational primary school with over 700 children from Prep to Year 6.
 St Bernardine's has been providing quality Catholic Schooling in this area since 1982.
 Our school is an integral part of the Parish community.
 In accordance with our Mission Statement, all our endeavours, relationships, decisions and programmes are Christ-centred and child centred.
-Community is important at St Bernardine's and relationships are promoted and celebrated through positive interactions with students, teachers, parents and the Parish.
+Community is important at St Bernardine's and relationships are promoted and celebrated through positive interactions with students, teachers, the leadership team, parents and the Parish.
 We pride ourselves on being an inclusive and welcoming faith community.

 At St Bernardine's, the importance of tolerance and understanding of difference is promoted.
 This allows all in our school community the right to work in a safe, productive and harmonious environment.
 Our dedicated and caring staff are concerned with the welfare of each child at this school.
 Parents are invited to work with our staff with openness and mutual respect.
+Together we will achieve more.